rfbaylon/Philosophy-Notes/Genres/Continental/Poststructualism/Deleuzian Dictionary.md

 Anything that produces intensities and flows; anything with affectual power
 	This definition means everything is a machine

+### Assemblages

+Each assemblage has both content and expression
+	Content: The machinic assemblage of bodies; the assemblage in itself
+	Expression: The collective assemblage of enunciation of the assemblage; the way it is sensed by other machines This discussion is reminiscent of [[Whitehead]]'s theory of an actual entity, and the datum of said entity realized in another actual entity.

+Each assemblage has a side of territorialization and deterritorialization
+	Territorial: Stabilization of the assemblage; states that affirm the will to power of the assemblage
+	Deterritorial: Destabilization of the assemblage; machines that undermine the will to power of the assemblage

+[[Kafka]] is said to be incredible at not only differentiating the poles of these axes, but making a synthesis from them in a minor language. [[A Thousand Plateaus]], 88

 ### Desiring Machine
 Machines that produce desire for certain objects.